-This standard applies to [ripe, peeled and dried] papayas from varieties grown from Carica papaya, of the Caricaceae family and their hybrids intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
+This standard applies to ripe, peeled and dried papayas from varieties grown from Carica papaya, of the Caricaceae family and their hybrids intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
 This standard does not apply to dried ripe papayas that are processed by salting, sugaring, flavouring, or roasting or for industrial processing.

 Dried ripe papayas may be presented in the following styles: